jphalip/hive-bigquery-connector/README.md

 Since BigQuery is [backed by a columnar datastore](https://cloud.google.com/blog/big-data/2016/04/inside-capacitor-bigquerys-next-generation-columnar-storage-format), it can efficiently stream data without reading all columns.

+Column pruning is currently supported in Hive 2 & 3, but not in Hive 1.

 ## Predicate pushdowns